TimothyEBaldwin/RISC_OS_Linux_Source/README.md

 The RISC OS "ROM" Image is a Linux executable.

-Unlike virtual machines such as RPCEmu, it provides **no restriction on what RISC OS programs can do to the Linux environment.**
+If you run RISC OS directly then, unlike virtual machines such as RPCEmu, there is **no restriction on what RISC OS programs can do to the Linux environment** beyond that provided by Linux.
+If you use the provided scripts then RISC OS should be prevented from causing harm.

 RISC OS Open Limited’s DDE is required to build RISC OS, this is proprietary software that may be brought from [RISC OS Open Limited](https://www.riscosopen.org/content/sales/dde)